Insertion sort algorithm Java

 Insertion sort definition

-Insertion Sort is a simple and intuitive algorithm for sorting an array or list of elements.
+Insertion sort is a simple and intuitive algorithm for sorting an array or list of elements.
 It works similarly to the method people use to sort playing cards in their hand.
 They keep their received cards sorted and put each new card they receive in place to maintain its relative order.

 Insertion sort vs selection, quick sort, merge sort

-Insertion Sort is often used as part of more complex sorting algorithms (for example, for small subsets in Quick Sort or Merge Sort) because its performance is good for small datasets.
-Compared to Selection Sort, which we discussed last time, it offers a stable algorithm.
+Insertion sort is often used as part of more complex sorting algorithms (for example, for small subsets in quick sort or merge sort) because its performance is good for small datasets.
+Compared to selection sort, which we discussed last time, it offers a stable algorithm.

-Insertion sort – how it works step by step
+Insertion sort how it works

 Insertion sort advantages

-• Easy to understand and implement,
+• Easy to understand and implement

-• efficient for small datasets or nearly ordered arrays,
+• Efficient for small datasets or nearly ordered arrays

-• suitable for incoming elements that need to be continuously sorted,
+• Suitable for incoming elements that need to be continuously sorted

-• does not require additional memory for sorting,
+• Does not require additional memory for sorting

-• stable.
+• Stable

-Insertion sort disadvantages – time complexity, intensity
+Insertion sort disadvantages

-Insertion sort time intensity
+Insertion sort time complexity

-Algorithm Method Time complexity Memory Stable
+Algorithm Method Time Complexity Memory Stable

 worst average best

-Insertion sort definition embedding O(n²) O(n²) n O(1) Yes
+Insertion sort embedding O(n²) O(n²) n O(1) Yes

 Insertion sort animation, visualization, gif

-The visualization of the Insertion sort looks like this:
+The visualization of the insertion sort looks like this:

-Visualization of Insertion sort
+Insertion sort visualization

 Swfung8, CC BY-SA 4.0, via Wikimedia Commons